Managing bronchiectasis flare-ups

 When you spot signs of a flare-up:

-- clear your chest more often – at least twice daily
+- Do your airway clearance exercises more often – at least twice daily.